Motor Trade Law Legal Advice & Services

 Retail motor law expertise

-Leading UK automotive lawyers and motor industry legal consultants we specialise in dispute resolution involving claims for a refund or claim compensation for unroadworthy used cars, trade descriptions issues and breach of consumer regulations by motor traders
+Leading UK automotive lawyers and motor industry legal consultants we specialise in dispute resolution involving claims for rejection and refund, compensation for unroadworthy used cars, trade descriptions and misrepresentation issues and breach of consumer regulations by motor traders

 Access to law